signdict/website/README.md

 ## Development setup

 SignDict uses Elixir and Phoenix.
+Information on how to install Elixir can be found [here](http://elixir-lang.org/install.html).

-If you are used to both, the setup is as you would expect it to be:
+After you installed Elixir, the setup is as follows:

 ```bash
 mix deps.get